Can a Garnishment on Court Deposits Be Cancelled in South Korea?

 | Non-existence of preserved right confirmed | Principal proceedings ended by final dismissal | Final dismissal judgment, notice of case withdrawal |

-| Cancellation upon provision of security | Debtor provides substitute security to the court | Deposit certificate, security cancellation order |
+| Cancellation upon provision of substitute security | Debtor provides substitute security to the court | Deposit certificate, security cancellation order |

 | Necessity of preservation ceases | Debtor’s financial position materially improves | Asset register, credit report |